All Episodes

 Give me time.

-It's not a top of my list.
+It's not at the top of my list.

-Um we'll get there occasionally.
+We'll get there occasionally.

-Already, Slate.com wants to get rid of Nancy Pelosi.
+Ready, slate.com wants to get rid of Nancy Pelosi.

 Yeah.

-I'll admit my timing could be better since the incoming House Democrats on a unanimous voice vote just made Nancy Pelosi the speaker, but I think her party ought to give serious thought to dumping her.
+I'll admit my timing could be better since the incoming House Democrats on a unanimous voice vote just made Nancy Pelosi the Speaker, but I think her party ought to give serious thought to dumping her.

 He is a liberal.